edgio-docs/edgio-docs/src/guides/v7/performance/prefetching.md

 +  });
 ```

+#### Default Caching Policy for Manually Prefetching {/*default-caching-policy-for-manually-prefetching*/}

-If you prefetch a URL without setting `caching.service_worker_max_age` as shown above, you can still prefetch those URLs manually and they will be cached by the service worker for a short TTL (2 minutes by default).
-You can change the default TTL by setting [`defaultMaxAgeSeconds`](/docs/api/prefetch/interfaces/sw_Prefetcher.PrefetcherConfig.html#defaultMaxAgeSeconds) when initializing the `Prefetcher` instance in your service worker.
-For example, to set the default TTL to 10 minutes, you would initialize the `Prefetcher` instance as follows:
+If the `caching.service_worker_max_age` feature has not been defined, you may still [manually prefetch content](#manual-prefetching).
+By default, manually prefetched content will be cached by the service worker for 2 minutes.
+Change the default time to live (TTL) by setting [`defaultMaxAgeSeconds`](/docs/api/prefetch/interfaces/sw_Prefetcher.PrefetcherConfig.html#defaultMaxAgeSeconds) when initializing the `Prefetcher` instance in your service worker.

+**Example:**

+Set a default TTL of 10 minutes by initializing the `Prefetcher` instance as shown below:

 ```js filename="service-worker.js"
 const prefetcher = new Prefetcher({defaultMaxAgeSeconds: 60 * 10}); // set the local cache TTL to 10 minutes